Searching optimal scales for reconstructing cosmological initial conditions using convolutional neural networks: Results

 \subsection{Varying scales of input grids}

 In Fig.~\ref{fig:loss}, we present the loss function normalized by the variance of the initial density field, and defined as:

 where $f(\delta_\mathrm{fin}^k;\bm{\theta})$ denotes the network output, $\delta_\mathrm{ini}^k$ the true initial density, and $\bar{\delta}_\mathrm{ini}$ the mean of the initial density field.
 This normalization ensures that the loss equals unity when the network output is simply the mean value, regardless of the input.
 The left panel of Fig.\ref{fig:loss} shows normalized losses of the training and validation for three different sub-box sizes.
+For a fair comparison, we present three cases with identical target resolutions ($\lsub$ = 76, 228 and 380$\hmpc$).
 We observe that although the training loss is still decreasing, the validation loss is almost converged.
 Therefore, we stop learning and use models at iteration\,=\,500{,}000 for reconstruction of the test set.
 In the following, we refer to the output from trained model as the reconstructed density $\drec$.
-Among the three, the $\lsub \sim 152~\hmpc$ case exhibits the fastest convergence and reaches the lowest final loss, suggesting better reconstruction performance at this scale.
+It is also found that differences in the size of $\lsub$ lead to variations in the learning efficiency of the CNN.
+Among the three, the $\lsub \sim 228~\hmpc$ case exhibits the fastest convergence and reaches the lowest final loss, suggesting better reconstruction performance at this scale.

 The right panel of Fig.~\ref{fig:loss} shows the mean and standard deviation of the normalized training and validation losses, averaged over iterations from $[4,5]\times10^5$, for each output corresponding to the ten different sub-box sizes $\lsub$.
 The test loss is calculated by the trained model with a simulation run independent of the train and validation.
 We see that the training loss decreases monotonically as the input scale increases up to $\lsub\sim152\hmpc$, reaching a minimum at $\lsub\sim152\hmpc$.
 A similar trend is observed in both the validation and test losses.

-In addition to the normalized loss MSE/$\sigma^2$, we introduce another metric to quantify the goodness of the reconstruction.
-Figure ~\ref{fig:pdfs} presents the probability density functions (PDFs; left panel) and the corresponding Kullback–Leibler (KL) divergences (right panel) between the predicted and true initial density fields.
+In addition to the MSE/$\sigma^2$, we introduce another metric to quantify the goodness of the reconstruction.
+Figure~\ref{fig:pdfs} presents the probability density functions (PDFs; left panel) and the corresponding Kullback–Leibler (KL) divergences (right panel) between the predicted and true initial density fields.
 The KL divergence is defined as

 where $p(x_i)$ and $q(x_i)$ denote the discrete PDFs of the target (true initial density, $\dini$) and the network output (reconstructed density, $\drec$), respectively.
 We use $D_{\rm KL}(p \| q)$ to quantify the similarity between the two distributions: a smaller value indicates greater similarity.